IDjinn/Discord.js-Collector/README.md

     collectorOptions?: ReactionCollectorOptions // Default discord.js collector options. reactions?: Array<EmojiResolvable> // List of emojis will use to create reaction question.
-First emoji will be use to back page, second to skip page. deleteReaction?: boolean // Default true, when user react if it's enabled will remove user reaction. deleteAllReactionsWhenCollectorEnd?: boolean // Default true, when collector end, if it's enabled will remove all reactions in botMessage.
+First emoji will be use to back page, second to skip page. deleteReaction?: boolean // Default true, when user react if it's enabled will remove user reaction. deleteAllOnEnd?: boolean // Default true, when collector end, if it's enabled will remove all reactions in botMessage.
 }
 ```